-Approximately \$80 Million is expected to be available for awards under this announcement.
+Approximately \$116 Million is expected to be available for awards under this FOA.

-C. MAXIMUM AND MINIMUM AWARD SIZE.
+C. MAXIMUM AND MINIMUM AWARD SIZE

-Ceiling (i.e., the maximum amount for an individual award made under this announcement): \$750,000 (unless approval is received from the DOE Project Officer to submit a supplemental request of up to \$250K in additional funds.
-See Part II, Section G.)
+Ceiling (i.e., the maximum amount for an individual award made under this FOA): \$1,000,000 for SBIR awards and \$750,000 for STTR awards.

-Floor (i.e. the minimum amount for an individual award made under this announcement: \$1.00
+Floor (i.e. the minimum amount for an individual award made under this FOA: \$1.00

-D. EXPECTED NUMBER OF AWARDS.
+D. EXPECTED NUMBER OF AWARDS

-DOE anticipates making approximately 110 awards under this announcement depending on the size of the awards.
+DOE anticipates making approximately 120 awards under this FOA depending on the size of the awards.

-E. ANTICIPATED AWARD SIZE.
+E. ANTICIPATED AWARD SIZE

-The average award size for this program in FY 2006 was \$717,000.
-DOE expects the average award size to be similar under this announcement.
+The average award size for this program in FY 2009 was \$719,321.
+DOE expects the average award size to increase under this FOA due to recent U. S. Small Business Administration revision of the SBIR Program Policy Directive.

-F. PERIOD OF PERFORMANCE.
+F. PERIOD OF PERFORMANCE

 DOE anticipates making awards that will run for up to 24 months over two budget periods.
-The first budget period will cover a period of 12 months with an option for a continuation of up to an additional 12 months, contingent upon satisfactory performance of the first budget period.
+The first budget period will cover a period of 12 months.
+Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.